When Is the Best Time to Post on Facebook in 2023?

 Saturday

-The weekend generally offers lighter engagement than weekdays, for obvious reasons—people are more likely to have plans.
+The weekend generally offers lighter engagement than weekdays.
 But if you’re still ready to post on the weekends, try for Saturday morning around 9 or 10 a.m.
-This is often before folks have started their weekend activities and are still sipping coffee and scrolling through social media.
+This is often before folks have started their weekend activities and are still sipping coffee and scrolling through social media — or they’re already at their kids’ early morning sporting events and ready to catch up on their Feeds from the benches.

 Sunday

-Again, the weekends are a bit lighter on engagement, but Sunday morning between 9 a.m. and 11 a.m. remains your best bet, for the same reason.
+Again, the weekends are a bit lighter on engagement, but Sunday morning between 9 a.m. and 11 a.m. remains your best bet.
+We don’t typically post on Facebook on weekends, but the best time to post on Sunday would be before 11 a.m., in line with the research.

 Considerations for Timing Your Facebook Posts

-Timing your posts is often more complicated than you’d initially think, for a few reasons.
+Timing your posts is often more complicated than you’d initially think.
+Let’s explore a few of the reasons why:

 Time Zones